 Outcome and Management

-Mild to moderate injury should be followed by full recovery within 4 to 8 weeks.
+Mild-to-moderate injury should be followed by full recovery within 4 to 8 weeks.
 Fulminant cases and chronic cholestatic forms with vanishing bile duct syndrome have been described.
-Cross reactivity of the hepatic injury between different fluoroquinolones has not been demonstrated but is suspected based upon the similarity of clinical patterns of injury and latency.
-Thus, patients should be advised to avoid further exposure to the fluoroquinolones.
+Cross reactivity of the hepatic injury between different fluoroquinolones has not been demonstrated, but is suspected based upon the similarity of clinical patterns of injury and latency.
+Thus, patients who develop clinically apparent liver injury from moxifloxacin should be advised to avoid further exposure to the fluoroquinolones.

 Case 1.
 Severe hypersensitivity reaction and hepatitis due to moxifloxacin therapy.

 A previously healthy 45 year old man was treated with moxifloxacin for suspected sinusitis and developed severe rash, facial edema and fever one week later.
 He was admitted with the diagnosis of Stevens Johnson syndrome and was treated with systemic and topical corticosteroids.
 He had a past medical history of allergic reactions of amoxicillin and erythromycin, but had not received fluoroquinolone antibiotics in the past.
 He had no history of liver disease, alcohol abuse or risk factors for viral hepatitis.
-He was taking no other medications or herbal preparations.
+He was taking ranitidine and an antihistamine but denied taking over-the-counter or herbal preparations.
 On admission, serum aminotransferase values were markedly elevated (~18 fold) and the day after he became jaundiced (Table).
 There was no eosinophilia or lymphocytosis.
 Tests for hepatitis A, B and C were negative as were autoantibodies.
 An abdominal ultrasound was normal except for somewhat echogenic texture of the liver suggesting fatty infiltration.
 He was treated with methylprednisolone and his skin rash and jaundice improved over three weeks.
 Ultimately, liver tests returned to normal values.

 |Medication:|| Moxifloxacin, 400 mg daily|